 It is important to see your doctor if you have a persistent change in bowel habits or if you have any other signs of IBS.

 There are many things that worsen the symptoms of IBS like certain foods, medicines, poor eating habits, and mental stress.
 Therefore an IBS patient needs to know about the triggers and accordingly make changes in diet and lifestyle to avoid them cautiously.

 Many people suffer from IBS or their IBS symptoms get worsened by eating or drinking specific foods or beverages.
 For example, dairy products, wheat products, citrus fruits, beans, cabbage, and carbonated drinks worsen the symptoms of IBS.

 In comparison to men, women are more susceptible to have IBS.
-It happens due to some hormonal changes.
-Many women experience the signs and symptoms of IBS getting worse during or around their menstrual periods.
+In fact, women are twice as likely to have IBS symptoms during hormonal changes such as during Pregnancy, at Menarche, or in Perimenopause.
+Many women experience the signs and symptoms of IBS getting worse during or around their menstrual cycle.

 Most of the time, people having IBS experience the signs and symptoms more when they are highly stressed.
 A lot of times psychosocial factors such as physical or mental abuse, bad experiences such as accidents, or loss of loved ones can lead one to stressful conditions and hence trigger IBS symptoms.